 - Quality of Conformance

 Quality of conformance is basically the standards deﬁned in the design phase after the product is manufactured or while the service is delivered.
 This phase is also concerned about is control starting from raw material to the ﬁnished product.
 Three broad aspects are covered in this deﬁnition. viz. defect detection, defect root cause analysis. and defect prevention.
-Defect prevention deals with the means to deter the occurrence of defects and is usually achieved using statistical process control techniques defects may be by inspection. testing or statistical data analysis collected ﬁom process, the root causes behind the presence of defects are investigated. and ﬁnally corrective actions are taken to prevent recurrence of the defect.
+Defect prevention deals with the means to deter the occurrence of defects and is usually achieved using statistical process control techniques defects maybe by inspection. testing or statistical data analysis collected ﬁom process, the root causes behind the presence of defects are investigated. and ﬁnally corrective actions are taken to prevent the recurrence of the defect.

 - Quality of Performance